 Savers are familiar with the crucial role the right nutrition plays in recapturing youthful bones.
 You know that collagen is a vital component of the bone matrix, and how to keep the collagen in your body in top shape.
 You are well ahead of the curve!

 The bottom line is, your bones need crucial nutrients and not toxic and dangerous prescription drugs.
-The Save Our Bones Program is structured around this concept, with an emphasis on alkalizing foods to balance your body’s pH.
+The Osteoporosis Reversal Program is structured around this concept, with an emphasis on alkalizing foods to balance your body’s pH.

 So remember, when it comes to resisting fractures and rejuvenating your bones, it’s about knowing what to do instead of taking dangerous drugs.